itsmaclol/macscript/README.md

 ## Credits
 genesis. for the fix for Procursus on macOS and for the iOS palera1n installation part.

-Jan for helping me with some bash code and the GUI.
+Nara for helping me with some bash code and the GUI.

 May, for helping make the README.md *pretty*.